HBClab/NiBetaSeries/.joss/paper.md

 This reduces the amount of overlap (or more accurately correlation) between predictors, leading to more reliable individual beta estimates.
 NiBetaSeries currently implements LSS making it a more reasonable analysis choice for experiments with trials that occur closer together (e.g. 3-7 seconds apart on average).
-The output of LSS is a beta series for each voxel in our dataset.
+The output of LSA or LSS is a beta series for each voxel in our dataset.

 There is a wealth of analysis methods we can apply to beta series datasets.
-To summarize our data, we have a beta estimate for each trial within each voxel of the brain, resulting in a 4-dimensional dataset.
+To summarize our data, we have a beta estimate for each trial within every voxel in the brain, resulting in a 4-dimensional dataset.
 Three dimensions make up the brain voxels, and the 4th dimension represents the number of trials.
-For many intents and purposes, the ``4D`` beta series can analyzed similarly to a ``4D`` resting state dataset where the 4th dimension represents time.
+For many intents and purposes, the `4D` beta series can analyzed similarly to a `4D` resting state dataset where the 4th dimension represents time.
-Traditional analysis strategies applied to resting state such as seed based correlation, independent components analysis, regional homogeniety, and graph theory can be applied to beta series [@Cole2010;vanWijk2010].
+Traditional analysis strategies applied to resting state such as seed based correlation, independent components analysis, regional homogeneity, and graph theory can be applied to beta series [@Cole2010;vanWijk2010].
 Recycling these methods for beta series provides a new lens to observe the organization of the brain during a task and may lead to additional insights.
-Graph theoretical and seed based correlation measures often depend on voxels being grouped into homogenous "parcels".
+Graph theoretical and seed based correlation measures often depend on voxels being grouped into homogeneous "parcels".
 That is, the betas from several voxels in close spatial proximity are averaged together to reduce the 20,000 voxels to a couple 100 or fewer parcels.
-Each parcel is labelled with a unique integer in a 3-dimensional parcellation atlas (e.g. the voxels within the left insula may all be labelled with the integer 12).
+Each parcel is labeled with a unique integer in a 3-dimensional parcellation atlas (e.g. the voxels within the left insula may all be labelled with the integer 12).
 The collection of parcels--a parcellation--identifies all the unique brain areas of interest and that image is used in NiBetaSeries to provide usable output.

 Putting betas and atlas parcellations together, we have a recipe to create betaseries correlations in NiBetaSeries.
 Applying the GLM to the fMRI data results in voxelwise beta estimates for each trial.
-Voxels are averaged together within each parcel separately for all trials, resulting in a ``2D`` dataset.
+Voxels are averaged together within each parcel separately for all trials, resulting in a `2D` dataset.
 One dimension represents the parcel and the other represents the trial.
 As mentioned above, many graph theoretical measures could be applied, but currently NiBetaSeries only performs correlations between parcels.
-Other analysis methods are on the roadmap for NiBetaSeries, which will make the tool useful for a variety of scientific questions.
+Other analysis methods are on the road-map for NiBetaSeries, which will make the tool useful for a variety of scientific questions.

 # Overview